MaralBarkhordari/customer_purchasing_behaviours/README.md

 - The most infleuntial features that significantly affect customer purchasing behavior are annual_income, loyalty_score and purchase_to_income_ratio.

-- Customer Segmenets with :
+- Customer Segments with :

     - High Income, Low loyalty score : Offer premium rewards and exclusive services to build loyalty that can help to increase retention.